 If you are struggling to work due to a severe medical condition, you may consider applying for social security disability benefits through the federal government.
 Social security disability benefits are funded through the federally administered social security administration.
+Seeking guidance from a Social Security Disability Lawyer can help streamline this process and ensure you meet all the necessary criteria.
 To be eligible for the disability insurance program, you must pay taxes to social security through your working wages or income.
 The taxes you pay to social security are there in the event you suffer from a disability, require federal health insurance called Medicare, or later in life when you reach retirement age.
 The disability program does not have an age requirement, simply a showing that you are disabled under social security’s definition of disability.

 When you apply for social security disability benefits, the social security administration will review your claim to see if you are disabled.
 During the review, social security will evaluate your alleged medical conditions and by determining if they automatically qualify you for disability benefits.
 When developing the disability program, social security created a list of medical conditions which are thought to be so severe as to automatically qualify you for benefits.
 For the majority of claims, the social security administration will use a five-step process to determine disability.
 However, a small number of claims qualify for disability stopping at the third step of the process.
 If your case is approved based upon a listed medical condition, social security will still need to review the claim using the first to steps of the process but they will stop at the third step if approved based on a listing.

 Social security will periodically review and update their listed conditions.
 A medical listing for post-traumatic stress disorder was added a few years ago to the mental health listings.
 Most recently, social security revamped their entire musculoskeletal listings.
 This listing, found under 1.00, generally evaluates claims involving the bones in your body.
 There are nine total categories under listing 1.00 for the musculoskeletal system.